Collection Summary

 Stone's career can be found in the

-The majority of material in the
+The majority of the material in the

-Allied Commission and United States Navy file, which documents Stone's Navy career, relates to the Allied Commission in Italy.
+Allied Commission and United States Navy File, which documents Stone's Navy career, relates to the Allied Commission in Italy.
 Several folders in this series, such as

 the cable and wireless service file, contain an index with a summary of included documents.
 Also included is the typescript